Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

 Unacceptable coursework includes:

-• Coursework that is not applicable toward a bachelor’s degree or higher degree (remedial).
+• Coursework that is not applicable toward a bachelor’s degree or higher degree (remedial), including professional development or continuing education units.

 • In-service training or workshops.